abakhtin/ABProgressButton/README.md

 ## ABProgressButton

 ABProgressButton provides functionality for creating custom animation of UIButton during processing some task.
 Should be created in IB as custom class UIButton to prevent title of the button appearing while animating.

 # Example

 Here is example of default button state with one custom image.
-Image can be found n the demo project.
+Image can be found in the demo project.
 ![alt tag](https://github.com/abakhtin/ABProgressButton/blob/master/ABProgressButtonDemo/GifExamples/example1.gif)

 # Storyboards